Summary of Costs

 Comprehensive training programmes ensure that employees understand their roles and responsibilities within the ISMS, fostering a culture of security awareness across the organisation.
 This component is essential for both achieving certification and maintaining long-term compliance.

-You may need to invest in training on the ISO certification standard for individuals (see my article here on certification for individuals) to get them up to speed on information security, or a more comprehensive organisation-wide training approach with online course materials, or in-person training.
+You may need to invest in training on the ISO certification standard for individuals (see my article here on certification for individuals) to bring them up to speed on information security, or consider a more comprehensive organisation-wide training approach with online course materials or in-person training.

-You can do this with free materials like my guidance as part of the ISO 27001 Implementation Tookit, or by buying in-person training courses.
-You’ll need to evaluate the budget you can make available and determine how many people require training, and then adapt to your specific needs.
+You can do this with free materials, such as my guidance as part of the ISO 27001 Implementation Toolkit, or by purchasing in-person training courses.
+You’ll need to evaluate the budget you can make available, determine how many people require training, and then adapt it to your specific needs.

 Internal Audits